Balamuruganr1211/csv-utility/README.md

 ### Running with Docker

 1. Build the Docker image or use can skip when using my image from Docker Hub:
-   i.
-Clone the repository and navigate into it. ii. docker build -t flask-csv-utility .
+   - Clone the repository and navigate into it.
+   - docker build -t flask-csv-utility .

 2. docker run -p 5000:5000 flask-csv-utility -d (or) docker run -p 5000:5000 balamuruganram1211/csv-utility:latest -d